Spirit Winds Certified Instructors

 Aja has completed well over 500 hours of Traditional Thai Massage Training with several teachers, and over 1000 hours of Yoga Teacher Training with Annie Carpenter and Maty Ezraty.

 She has been a primary teaching assistant at Spirit Winds and with her Yoga teachers.
-Aja is managing the opening of a new Retreat Center in Boulder, CO for 2018.
+Aja is located in New Jersey.

-Thai Massage Training with Aja will be offered at this incredible mountain location for Intro to Thai Massage, Jap Sen Fundamentals, and Northern Style Levels 1 & 2.
+Thai Massage Training with Aja will be offered for Intro to Thai Massage, Jap Sen Fundamentals, and Northern Style Levels 1 & 2.

 Jennifer Tyler (LMT11382) is a confirmed teacher in the lineage of Sharon Landrith and Adyashanti.
 She offers support in the unfoldment of spiritual awakening through: private meetings for spiritual-inquiry, group silent retreats and transformational healing sessions.